Health department, state agencies host awareness event on human trafficking

-BRISTOL, Tenn. -- At around 8:30 a.m. on Thursday morning, before the day’s heat had really set in, Audrey Holley crouched outside the entrance to the I-81 S Welcome Center in Bristol to do something curious.
+BRISTOL, Tenn. — At around 8:30 Thursday morning, before the day’s heat had really set in, Audrey Holley crouched outside the entrance to the Interstate 81 S Welcome Center in Bristol to do something curious.
 The plastic cup she held was full of bright red sand, which she slowly, carefully poured into a sidewalk crack.
-Several people around her did the same thing, until the sidewalk appeared to be bleeding a little along various cracks.
+Several people around her did the same, until the sidewalk appeared to be bleeding a little along various cracks.

 They were participating in the Red Sand Project, a campaign that uses art to raise awareness about victims of human trafficking.